rmclarklab/Tetur_eQTL/README.md

 ## Genotype call for RILs based on RNA-seq alignment
 We developed a customized pipeline for genotyping purposes of RIL isogenic pools.
 Inputs:
-  - BAM file in coordinates sorted fashion and with its index file;
+  - BAM file of RILs in coordinates sorted fashion and with its index file;
   - SNPs information that are distinguishable between the two inbred stains (output of vcf_compare.py, see above).

 1. Count allele-specific reads on SNP sites for each sample separately